hdShang/arxiv-daily/docs/cs-CV/2025-09-30/papers/250925620v1-lmod-a-comprehensive-multimodal-dataset-and-benchmark-for-developing.md

 ---
 layout: default
-title: LMOD+: A Comprehensive Multimodal Dataset and Benchmark for Developing and Evaluating Multimodal Large Language Models in Ophthalmology
+title: "LMOD+: A Comprehensive Multimodal Dataset and Benchmark for Developing and Evaluating Multimodal Large Language Models in Ophthalmology"
 ---

 # LMOD+: A Comprehensive Multimodal Dataset and Benchmark for Developing and Evaluating Multimodal Large Language Models in Ophthalmology